HISTORY OF PALOS VERDES ESTATES

 Advertisement for the Palos Verdes Project in the early 1930's

-Malaga Cove in early 1920's.
+Malaga Cove in mid 1920's.
 Note Gardiner Building is the only building in Malaga Cove Plaza completed

 Early Home Construction:

 Image shows elevated view of Mr. and Mrs. W.K.
 Sisson residence, located at 1745 Via Montemar in Malaga Cove in Sept.
 1927.
 View shows front of the two-story, six-room stucco house with tile roof.
 The house, which received Palos Verdes Art Jury honorable mention award for Best Architecture of 1927, was later owned by R.B.
 Doy.
 Other houses visible are the George Harrison home at right and William Ripley Door at left, both on Via Arriba.

 The Palos Verdes Library has a wonderful on-line resource of historical photos, and also has a large collection of photos of individual homes that can be searched on-line using the home address at http://www.pvld.org/pvhistory/index.htm.

 Palos Verdes school students, prior to 1925, attended schools in Redondo Beach, which was then part of the Los Angeles City School District.
 A separate Palos Verdes school district was created in 1925, however it was only for grades K-8.
 The first school constructed, in 1926 in Malaga Cove, housed all school grades from elementary school through eighth grade,with high school students continuing to attend schools in Redondo Beach.
 During the construction of Malaga Cove School, students temporarily attended classes in the Gardiner Building in Malaga Cove Plaza.